BrennanTan/FYP_Development/README.md

 ## 🚀 Project Overview
-This project integrates an ESP32 microcontroller with a Node.js application to monitor and manage sensor data.
-The ESP32 collects data from various sensors and communicates with the Node.js backend for processing and visualization.
+This project integrates an ESP32 microcontroller equiped with various components, Node.js Express API, and a front end UI with HTML, CSS, Javascript.
+In combination, this application will receive live data from ESP32 to display and visualize as charts, and can remotely control water pump via automatic threshold detection(must be set first) or by setting a duration.

+## ⚙️ Features

+- **Real-time Sensor Monitoring**: View live data from connected sensors.
+- **View data by date and download CSV**: View data based on date, data can be downloaded as CSV.
+- **Water pump control**: Set duration of water pump and water
+- **View data as charts and download/email**: View data visualized as charts, charts can be downloaded as image or emailed to an email address
+- **Set parameters**: Set minimum/maximum thresholds for highlighted values and enables auto watering

 ## 📁 Repository Structure
 ```